zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

     return []
 ```

-For this function, however, I decided pass it the length of the word as an argument for mainly two
+For this function, I passed the length of the word as an argument for two main reasons—to check for
-reasons—to check for double length words, and for the length of the final list output.
-We check for
+words with a length of two, and for the length of the final list output.
+We check for double length
-double length words because with words that have lengths of 2, we no longer need to compute for a
+words because with words that have lengths of 2, we no longer need to compute for a third coordinate
-third coordinate because the word only needs two coordinates to be complete.
+because the word only needs two coordinates to be complete.

 For the second reason, this serves as the quirk of my algorithm.
 Instead of checking the third
 coordinate for a match of the third character (and the subsequent ones), I instead create a list of